ourstemprojects/flightsimulation_game_1.0.0/README.md

 The ESC key is used to exit the application and close when it is waiting for a player.

 # Software Design
+The design for the software is shown in the flow diagram below, the code is written entirely in python as a single application

 <a href="digitalenginesimulator.png" target="_blank"><img src="digitalenginesimulator.png" alt="profile generator design" style="max-width:100%;"></a></p>